Last Updated: March 10, 2020 Version Number: 2.0

 - for other purposes for which you have engaged Matrix Recruitment.

-We would ask that you visit the link provided below in order to provide your explicit consent to the processing of your personnel data when registering your details or submitting your CV to Matrix Recruitment at https://matrixrecruitment.ie/jobseekers/register-cv/
+We ask that you provide your explicit consent to the processing of your personal data when submitting your CV to Matrix Recruitment.

 Security of your Personal Information